 “The contract was voided, between the generational curse placed on your family, but…”

-Kiyro didn’t like the way that the demon said the word but.
+Kiyro didn’t like the way that the demon said the word.

-“That doesn’t mean that we won’t hunt down what we like, especially such powerful souls.”
+“That doesn’t mean we won’t hunt down what we like, especially such powerful souls.”

 “Why are you telling me this?”